folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/deploy-jobs/create-email/Readme.md

 ## Environment variables

-When you deploy the `create-email-config` image, you can adjust the configuration by passing one or more environment variables on the `docker run` command line.
+When you deploy the `create-config` image, you can adjust the configuration by passing one or more environment variables on the `docker run` command line.
 This assumes you have a Docker network `folio-network` created.

 ### TENANT_ID